wallarm/product-documentation/docs/4.6/fast/dsl/create-extension.md

   - description:
 ```

 * `title` — an optional title string that describes a vulnerability.
 The specified value will be shown in the list of the detected vulnerabilities on the Wallarm web interface in the “Title” column.
 It can be used to identify either the vulnerability or the certain extension that detected the vulnerability.

-    {% collapse title="Example." %}
+    ??? info "Example"
         `title: "Example vulnerability"`
-    {% endcollapse %}

 * `type` — an obligatory parameter that describes the type of vulnerability that the extension is trying to exploit.
 The specified value will be shown in the “Type” column of the list of detected vulnerabilities on the Wallarm web interface.
 The parameter can The parameter can take one of the values which are described [here][link-vuln-list].

-    {% collapse title="Example." %}
+    ??? info "Example"
         `type: sqli`
-    {% endcollapse %}

 * `threat` — optional parameter that defines the vulnerability threat level.
 The specified value will be graphically displayed in the list of the detected vulnerabilities on the Wallarm web interface in the “Risk” column.
 The parameter can be assigned an integer value in a range from 1 to 100.
 The larger the value, the higher the threat level of the vulnerability.

-    {% collapse title="Example." %}
+    ??? info "Example"
         `threat: 20`
-    {% endcollapse %}

     ![!The list of the vulnerabilities found][img-vulns]

 * `description` — optional string parameter that contains the description of the vulnerability that the extension detects.
 This information will be shown in the detailed description of the vulnerability.

-    {% collapse title="Example." %}
+    ??? info "Example"
         `description: "A demonstrational vulnerability"`
-    {% endcollapse %}

     ![!Detailed description of the vulnerability on the Wallarm web interface][img-vuln-details]

 !!! info "Plugging in FAST extensions"
     To plug an extension to FAST, you need to mount the directory containing the extension's YAML file to the FAST node Docker container.
 To see detailed information about the mounting procedure, navigate to this [link][link-extensions].